TharushaT/Notely/README.md

-## If you want to use this project add your firebase's account's data by creaing firebase_options.dart file.
+## If you want to use this project add your firebase's account's data by creating firebase_options.dart file.